kelsS/front-end-starter/README.md

-# Gulp-It
+# Front-End-Starter

 A Gulp project using [Nunjucks](http://mozilla.github.io/nunjucks/),[SASS](http://sass-lang.com/) and [Gulp](http://gulpjs.com/).
 Browsersync runs out of 'public' folder and watches all Nunjucks templates/subfolders, SASS/subfolders and JS/subfolders and live reloads in browser on change.
-It can also minify images and move fonts and assets to a 'public' folder for easy deployment.
+It can also minify images and move fonts and assets to the 'public' folder for easy deployment.

 Gulp tasks used: